9 Important Garage Wall Studs Facts [Updated for 2024]!

 The horizontal pieces are called the bottom plate and the top plate.
 The bottom is also called a sill plate and is the one that will be anchored to the foundation.
 The top plate will have the joists attached to them.

 The vertical pieces between the two horizontal plates are called studs.
 SPF Kiln Dried 2X4 studs are preferable.
-In case of the perimeter or the exterior wall of the garage, the studs will bear the load of the garage roof.
+In the case of the perimeter or the exterior wall of the garage, the studs will bear the load of the garage roof.

 Even if the wall is non-load bearing, such as a partition wall, the studs are required for finishing the wall with drywall, plywood etc.